nikodemus/foolang/docs/index.md

 _Random sampling for the curious._

-Allow also newlines to sequence expressions.
+Maybe also allow newlines to sequence expressions?

 Add a chaining operator so that `(Foo bar: x) frob` does not need parentheses, but can be written something like